-- Why does POL feel there is a need to move away from the current voluntary approach to implementing NTP - POL met its targets for 2012/13? - What other strategies did POL consider before landing on the proposed move away from a voluntary NTP?
-Why were these alternatives less suitable for delivering a fit-for-purpose network than the strategy being proposed? - What is the risk to POL and other stakeholders from not successfully delivering NTP and why does POL need to put in place this change now?
+- Why does POL feel there is a need to move away from the current voluntary approach to implementing NTP - POL met its targets for 2012/13 and I believe the business is also on track to meet targets set out for 2013/14? - What other strategies did POL consider before landing on the proposed move away from a voluntary NTP?
+Why were these alternatives not seen to be able to deliver a fit-for-purpose network as effectively as the strategy that is being proposed? - What is the risk to POL and other stakeholders from not successfully delivering NTP and why does POL need to put in place this change now?
 What is the benefit compared to implementing such a change after the end of the current funding agreement in 2015? - When do you believe you will be able to reach agreement with the NFSP in relation to a new approach to implementing NTP?
 What do you think the incremental cost of this will be?
 How can you be confident that it will address national and local concerns around continuity of service provision?